 live_checkpoint

-Stops the server, creates a checkpoint from the live database files, recovers from that checkpoint to rebalance and compress the files, then recovers the checkpoint in the offline_db directory to ensure that the database files are optimized.
+Stops the server, creates a checkpoint from the live database files, recovers the offline_db database from that checkpoint to rebalance and compress the files, then recovers the checkpoint in the offline_db directory to ensure that the database files are optimized.

 Run this script when creating the server and if an error occurs while replaying a journal during the off-line checkpoint process.